niche.rs about

 Enums need to store which variant is active (the discriminant) alongside the variant's data.
 The compiler uses two strategies:

-Tagged explicit discriminant
+tagged explicit discriminant byte(s)

 enum Shape {